Michelle Wu: 2021 mayoral campaign

-Wu had long been viewed a future mayoral prospect, fielding questions about whether she'd consider one day running as far back as 2016.
+Wu had long been viewed as a future mayoral prospect, fielding questions about whether she'd consider one day running as far back as 2016.
 Since at least 2019, Wu was viewed as a potential challenger to incumbent mayor Marty Walsh, if Walsh sought reelection in 2021.
 She announced her candidacy on September 15, 2020.
 She was regarded to be challenging Walsh from the political left.

 Walsh was designated by President-elect Joe Biden to be his nominee for Secretary of Labor on January 7, 2021, leaving the mayor's race an open seat.
 Senator Elizabeth Warren endorsed Wu for mayor two days later.
 By September 2021, Wu was widely considered to be the front-runner in the nonpartisan primary election, with a significant polling lead.
 Wu ultimately placed first in the nonpartisan primary and advanced to the general election, where she faced fellow city council member Annissa Essaibi George.
 Other candidates in the primary election had been acting mayor Kim Janey, city councilor Andrea Campbell, and former city economic chief John Barros.

 On September 25, Acting Mayor Kim Janey, who placed fourth in the nonpartisan primary, endorsed Wu for the general election.
 Wu was viewed as the front-runner in the general election campaign, with advantages in endorsements, including from cultural groups, Congresswoman Ayanna Pressley, both of Massachusetts' U.S. Senators (Ed Markey and Elizabeth Warren), and the editorial board of The Boston Globe.
 Ellen Barry of The New York Times characterized Wu as having benefited as a candidate from her years of engagement with the city's residents as a city councilor.
 She opined that Wu's work while on the City Council had introduced her to many of the city's voters and that Wu was, "difficult to caricature as a radical."
 In both the primary and general elections, Wu ran on a progressive-oriented agenda.

-On November 2, 2021, Wu won the election with over 64% of the vote, becoming the first woman and first nonwhite person to be elected mayor of Boston.
+On November 2, 2021, Wu won the election with over 64% of the vote, representing the first time Boston elected a mayor that wasn't a white male.
+As the youngest mayor in the modern era, Wu became the first woman, first nonwhite and first Asian American person to be elected mayor of Boston.
 Wu won sizable margins among various demographic groups, leading her victory to be characterized as one with a multiethnic coalition.
 Wu was sworn in on November 16, 2021.
-At 36 years of age, Wu was the youngest person elected mayor of Boston in almost a century.